Do you want to travel more but have a peanut allergy that is holding you back?

 Tyler is 18 years old and has lived with a peanut allergy since the age of 1.
 We carry Epi-Pen auto injectors everywhere we go.

 I worked as a physician assistant for 18 years (until running this travel blog full time).
 Although I did not work directly with food allergies (I worked primarily in Orthopedics and in the operating room) I do have extensive medical training and experience.
-My medical background, combined with managing Tyler’s peanut allergy for fourteen years and our extensive travel resume gives us some credibility on providing advice how to travel with a peanut allergy.
+My medical background, combined with managing Tyler’s peanut allergy and our extensive travel resume gives us some credibility on providing advice how to travel with a peanut allergy.
 Even so, I do not proclaim to be an expert on food allergies.
 You should always consult your physician if you have any questions.

 We have traveled to 71 countries across six continents.
 During our 13 months around the world, we spent nine of them in Asia.
 Yes, we traveled to Thailand, Cambodia, China, Myanmar, Vietnam, Taiwan, India, and more, and had a fabulous experience.
 Tyler’s peanut allergy was always a concern but it did not take away from the enjoyment while traveling.